Wait for it...

 "HM Government reintroduce hanging for hackers"

 British intelligence agent Dr Gareth Williams’ last mission before he was “unlawfully killed” was to infiltrate and report on US hacker meetings, evidence given at his inquest this week has indicated.
-Williams appears to have been one of a team of intelligence officers and agents sent to penetrate hacking networks in the US and …
+Williams appears to have been one of a team of intelligence officers and agents sent to penetrate hacking networks in the US …

 "Williams killed by evil hackers"